 The core Compensation product is available to all Workday clients.
 It allows you to design plans to keep track of things like base salaries, allowances, commissions, and talent management.

 Advanced Compensation, on the other hand, is an add-on product that allows you to manage bonuses, merits, or any other sort of delayed compensation.
 Companies often try to create and maintain this process offline, on spreadsheets, or through a different product.
 But the moment you try to handle that work outside your Workday system, you miss out on creating a comprehensive picture of your compensation plans.

 Using Advanced Compensation allows you to manage every piece of the process in a single system with one source of data.
 If your company processes any regular bonuses or merit increases (such as cost of living adjustments), Workday Advanced Compensation is simply the most accessible tool to use.

 Workday Compensation allows your administrators to build compensation packages, programs, and plans using accurate data through Workday.
 (Not to mention that Workday Compensation eliminates integrations between payroll, recruiting, benefits, performance, and your core human resources tool.)
 And because it’s a global system, you can easily configure compensation elements for employees worldwide.

 The main features offered through Workday Compensation include:

 Compensation Plan Creation

 This feature allows you to customize compensation plans around various kinds of data such as hourly, salary, allowance stock, or numerous single payment plans.

 Compensation Package Development

-Provide comprehensive plan options by combining salary grades, plans, and grade profiles (such as job levels within a specific geography) to provide comprehensive package options.
-Workday can automatically trigger plan or packaged analyses depending upon the eligibility rules you set up within the job profile or other attributes.
+Provide comprehensive plan options by combining salary grades, plans, and grade profiles (such as job levels within a specific geography) to provide complete package options.
+Workday can automatically trigger plan or package analyses depending upon the eligibility rules you set up within the job profile or other attributes.